 On October 1, 1981 the Army introduced the Battle Dress Uniform or BDUs.
 This uniform was descended from the tropical combat uniform of the Vietnam War and consisted of a coat made of a nylon and cotton blend in woodland pattern camouflage with matching trousers, and a field cap.
 Because combat experience in Grenada showed that the BDU uniform was too hot for tropical climates, the Army authorized the wearing of the old tropical combat uniform for several years while adjustments were made.

-Currently, almost every branch includes digital camouflage in their uniforms.
-This trend began with the Marines who were unwilling to share the design – so much so that USMC was interwoven into the pattern to prevent other branches adopting it outright.
+For many years almost every branch includes digital camouflage in their uniforms.
+This trend began with the Marines who were unwilling to share the design -- so much so that USMC was interwoven into the pattern to prevent other branches adopting it outright.
 The Army responded by investing millions of dollars in a custom version of the digital camouflage which raised some contention with the Marines.
-The Army is currently developing its third iteration of this design.